Connect with others who understand.

 Hammersmith Functional Motor Scale Expanded

-The Hammersmith Functional Motor Scale Expanded is a longer version of the original HFMS.
+The Hammersmith Functional Motor Scale Expanded (HFMSE) is a longer version of the original HFMS.
 It contains the same original items, plus 13 additional items designed for people with SMA type 3 who are ambulatory.
-These new items (including squatting and jumping) were added after consulting the Gross Motor Function Measure — an assessment originally made for people with cerebral palsy.
+These new items (including squatting and jumping) were added to the HFMSE after consulting the Gross Motor Function Measure — an assessment originally made for people with cerebral palsy.
 This expanded assessment tool contains 33 items and has the same measurement scale as the original.
 Its total possible score is 66.

 Revised Hammersmith Scale

-A consortium of SMA professionals met and reviewed the scales with the goal of enhancing the original assessment.
-The Revised Hammersmith Scale was designed by these SMA professionals.
-This scale has 36 items with a maximum score of 69.
-It includes two timed tests to evaluate strength and includes references to motor milestones from the World Health Organization.
+In 2014, the HFMS and other SMA functional scales came under criticism for their accuracy, scoring, and reliability.
+An expert group of SMA professionals met and reviewed the scales with the goal of improving the original assessment.
+The Revised Hammersmith Scale (RHS), which contains 36 items with a maximum score of 69, was created.
+It includes two timed tests to evaluate strength and includes references to motor milestones from the World Health Organization (WHO).

 All updates must be accompanied by text or a picture.